Arunvishnu123/Peer-to-Peer-BlockChain/AutoEvaluation.md

 * Constantly the tracker will send the message in the queue according the connections
 * Tracker will check the communication status of each peer in the network according to the peer list in the tracker
 * If the tracker find out any peer is offline then the tracker send this peer details(it can be one or many) to other connected peers
-* Peers will receive this information and delete the connection details of the offline peers from the database
+* Peers will receive this information and delete the connection details of the offline peers from the database.

 # What Works on the Tracker and what not